Quasinormal modes from numerical relativity with Bayesian inference: Posterior predictive checking

 where the second step has used the orthonormality property of the kernel eigenfunctions.
 This shows that the squared norm follows a type of generalized chi-squared distribution with the eigenvalues $\lambda_i$ playing the role of weights.
 (Recall, for standard chi-squared random variable with $\nu$ degrees of freedom the sum in Eq.~\ref{eq:generalised_chi_squared} would contain only $\nu$ terms all equally weighted with $\lambda_i=1$.)

 The eigenvalues $\lambda_i$ can be computed numerically from the Gram matrix $\boldsymbol{K}_{ab}=k(t_a,t_b)$ on the discretely sampled on the discrete grid of times $t_a$.

-Figure \ref{fig:ppc} shows the results of a PPC for the $i=\,$0001 simulation modeled using the standard GP noise kernel and Model 2, at a range of start times.
+Figure \ref{fig:ppc} shows the results of a PPC for the $i=\,$0001 simulation modeled using the GP kernel and Model 2, at a range of start times.
 The model-data residuals were calculated for 1000 sets of QNM parameters drawn from the posterior distribution.
 For each set of residuals the statistic $\xi^2$ was calculated and the distribution of these values is shown in the vertical shaded bands in the bottom panel.
 These observed values are then compared to the generalized chi-squared sampling distribution in Eq.~\ref{eq:generalised_chi_squared}; this is shown using KDEs in the bottom panel.
 Note that this sampling distribution depends somewhat on the choice of $t_0$ through its dependence on the eigenvalues of $\boldsymbol{K}$.
 A $p$-value-type quantity can then be defined by computing the cumulative distribution function (CDF) of the sampling distribution at the observed value of the statistic.
 Large values of the CDF indicate that the model lies in the right-hand tail of the distribution and provides a poor fit to the data.
 Conversely, small values of the CDF indicate that the model lies in the left-hand tail of the distribution and is overfitting the data.
 CDF values $\sim 1/2$ indicate a good fit.
-The results in Fig.~\ref{fig:ppc} show that the combined QNM and GP noise model underfit at early times ($t_0\lesssim 5M$) and begin to overfit at late times ($t_0\gtrsim 8M$).
+The results in Fig.~\ref{fig:ppc} show that the combined QNM and GP model underfit at early times ($t_0\lesssim 5M$) and begin to overfit at late times ($t_0\gtrsim 8M$).
+This can be compared to Fig.~\ref{fig:ppc_WN} in App.~\ref{app:wn_ppc} which shows the same PPC using a WN model.